Dry Needling Portage Des Sioux, MO

 Trigger Point Dry Needling in Portage Des Sioux, MO | Axes Physical Therapy

 We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our professional and skilled physical in Portage Des Sioux, MO act as part of your team to devise a tailored treatment plan with a proven track record of success.
-We’ve dedicated our practice to positive patient outcomes and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or bending down and picking up your grandkids without feeling any pain.
-Contact a knowledgeable Portage Des Sioux, MO physical therapist online or call the location closest to you.
+At Axes, our qualified and experienced physical and occupational in Portage Des Sioux, MO act as part of your team to devise a tailored treatment plan with a proven track record of success.
+We’ve committed our practice to positive patient outcomes and getting you back to the activities you love most, whether that hitting a home run on your local softball team, dominating your local pickleball league, or just being able to go about your day without feeling any pain.
+Reach out to a knowledgeable Portage Des Sioux, MO physical therapist online or call the location nearest you.

 Services Offered